magento/devdocs/src/marketplace/sellers/code-sniffer.md

 ## Overview

-Code Sniffer is a static test that allows the detection of violations of the [Magento Coding Standard](https://github.com/magento/magento-coding-standard/) and prevents common issues by static code analysis.
+Code Sniffer is a static test that uses static code analysis to detect violations of the [Magento Coding Standard](https://github.com/magento/magento-coding-standard/) to prevent common coding errors.

 ## What testing is for